ChrisW444/UNO_Changelogs/palladiumOS-surya.md

 - Introduce XiaomiDoze

 # Credits
-- thanks to all users of the Poca Rom Brazil group for testing
+- Thanks to all users of the Poca Rom Brazil group for testing.
+- Thanks @kleidione for kernel.